 Roman BrychtaJury Chair

-Roman Brychta is a graduate of the Czech Technical University and the School of Architecture led by Professor Emil Přikryl at the Academy of Fine Arts in Prague.
+He graduated from the School of Architecture of Professor Emil Přikryl at the Academy of Fine Arts in Prague.
 In 2002, he was one of the four founders of the Projektil architekti architectural studio.
 Their successful projects include the National Technical Library in Prague and the Study and Research Library in Hradec Králové.
-Among other things, the studio won the first prize in the architectural competition for the design of the Písek Swimming Pool.
-Since 2011, he has been the head of the Architecture IV studio at the Academy of Arts, Architecture, and Design in Prague, where he also became an associate professor in 2016.
-In 2020, he founded his own the Roman Brychta architekti studio.
+Among other things, the studio won the first prize in an architectural competition for the design of the Swimming Pool in Písek, which is awaiting implementation.
+Since 2011, he has been the head of the Architecture IV studio at the Academy of Arts and Crafts in Prague, where he was appointed professor this year.
+In 2020 he founded his own studio Roman Brychta architekti.